t3kit/t3kit-starter/README.md

 3. Change `PROJECT_NAME` variable in `.env` file.
 It should be the same as a virtual host name.
 By default, it is `t3kit9`

 4. Change others variables in `.env` file if it needed.
-Follow instructions inside of `.enf` file.
+Follow instructions inside of `.env` file.
 By default, it is enough just to change only one `PROJECT_NAME` variable.

 5. `docker-compose up`